Inkjet paper weight: Hand, weight, etc.

 When buying a paper for your quality inkjet prints, always ask to see, touch and feel a sample of the paper itself.
 Not to check the print quality (it could be unprinted), but to perceive the difference and evaluate the look and feel of the paper.
 No need to be an expert to know the difference.

-2 comments for “Inkjet paper weight: Hand, weight, etc.
+2 responses to “Inkjet paper weight: Hand, weight, etc.”

 Leave a Reply